 The capsulectomy technique is used when the implant shows signs of leakage or trauma.
 A small incision is made in the fold beneath the breast or through the areola.
 Through this incision, Dr. Hoefflin removes the scar tissue capsule and the implant.

 A new breast implant is usually placed in the same surgery.
 If the implant was originally above the muscle, it may be placed below the muscle.
 Finally, the incision is closed with dissolvable sutures.

 Recovery from capsular contracture repair surgery can take from one to two weeks.
 You can expect mild pain and swelling immediately after the procedure.
 You will wear a surgical bandage or compression bra for the first several days to help minimize swelling.

 Bruising is common after capsular contracture surgery and usually dissipates in 10 to 14 days.
 Medication will be prescribed for post-surgical discomfort.
 Avoid heavy lifting and strenuous exercise for four to six weeks and follow all aftercare instructions carefully.
 Dr. Hoefflin will be monitoring your progress and you will have follow-up appointments with him.
 We can always be reached if you have questions or concerns.

 Capsular contracture is a serious complication of breast augmentation surgery that causes the breast to become hard and misshapen.
 In the more advanced stages, this condition is not only unsightly, but also painful.

-To discuss your options and find out if you are a candidate for capsular contracture treatments, we invite you to contact our office today for one of the best capsular contracture treatments Beverly Hills has to offer.
+To discuss your options and find out if you are a candidate for capsular contracture treatments, we invite you to contact our office today.

 Get Started Send Us A Message